esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 Masking
 -------

-**THIS SECTION IS OUT OF DATE, WAITING ON UPDATE TO ESMF REFDOC**

-Masking is the process whereby parts of an object can be marked to be ignored during an operation, such as regridding.
-Masking can be used on a source grid to indicate that certain portions of the grid should not be used to generate regridded data.
-This is useful, for example, if a portion of a source grid contains unusable values.
+Masking is the process whereby parts of a Grid, Mesh or LocStream can be marked to be ignored during an operation, such as when they are used in regridding.
+Masking can be used on a Field created from a regridding source to indicate that certain portions should not be used to generate regridded data.
+This is useful, for example, if a portion of the source contains unusable values.
-Masking can also be used on a destination grid to indicate that the portion of the field built on that part of the grid should not receive regridded data.
-This is useful, for example, when part of the grid isn't being used (e.g. the land portion of an ocean grid).
+Masking can also be used on a Field created from a regridding destination to indicate that a certain portion should not receive regridded data.
+This is useful, for example, when part of the destination isn't being used (e.g. the land portion of an ocean grid).

-ESMPy currently supports masking for Fields built on structured Grids and element masking for Fields built on unstructured Meshes.
-A Grid mask is initialized by setting mask values in the Numpy Array returned from the Grid.get_item() call using the 'item' variable.
-A Mesh mask is initialized by passing mask values into the Mesh.add_elements() call using the 'element_mask' variable.
-The Field mask can then be setup by indicating the values to use for the mask in the 'mask_values' variable of the Field constructor.
-However, the Field mask does not need to be setup to mask values in the regridding operation.
-Regrid masking is handled by passing the mask values into the 'src_mask_values' or 'dst_mask_values' variables of the Regrid constructor.
-For example, if 'dst_mask_values' is set to (/1,2/), then any location in the Grid or Mesh that has a value of 1 or 2 will be masked.
+The user may mask out points in the source Field or destination Field or both.
+To do masking the user sets mask information in the Grid, Mesh, or LocStream upon which the Fields passed into the Regrid call are built.
+The src_mask_values and dst_mask_values arguments to that call can then be used to specify which values in that mask information indicate that a location should be masked out.
+For example, if dstMaskValues is set to (/1,2/), then any location that has a value of 1 or 2 in the mask information of the Grid, Mesh or LocStream upon which the destination Field is built will be masked out.

 Masking behavior differs slightly between regridding methods.
 For non-conservative regridding methods (e.g. bilinear or high-order patch), masking is done on points.
-For these methods, masking a destination point means that the point won't participate in regridding (e.g. won't receive an interpolated value).
+For these methods, masking a destination point means that that point won't participate in regridding (e.g. won't be interpolated to).
 For these methods, masking a source point means that the entire source cell using that point is masked out.
-In other words, if any corner point making up a source cell is masked then the whole cell is masked.
+In other words, if any corner point making up a source cell is masked then the cell is masked.
 For conservative regridding methods (e.g. first-order conservative) masking is done on cells.
-Masking a destination cell means that the cell won't participate in regridding (e.g. won't receive an interpolated value).
-Similarly, masking a source cell means that the cell won't participate in regridding (e.g. won't contribute to interpolation).
+Masking a destination cell means that the cell won't participate in regridding (e.g. won't be interpolated to).
+Similarly, masking a source cell means that the cell won't participate in regridding (e.g. won't be interpolated from).
 For any type of interpolation method (conservative or non-conservative) the masking is set on the location upon which the Fields passed into the regridding call are built.
-For example, if Fields built on StaggerLoc.CENTER are passed into the Regrid() call then the masking should also be set in StaggerLoc.CENTER.
+For example, if Fields built on StaggerLoc.CENTER are passed into the ESMF_FieldRegridStore() call then the masking should also be set on StaggerLoc.CENTER.

 ---------------------
 Spherical coordinates